Principal Editorial Policies

 We follow COPE’s definition of plagiarism as instances “when somebody presents the work of others (data, words or theories) as if they were his/her own and without proper acknowledgment.”
 This can involve all types of sources and media, including text, illustrations, and may include material obtained from websites, manuscripts, or other sources, both published and unpublished, including lectures, presentations, and grey literature.

 We do not allow plagiarism in our publications and reserve the right to check submissions to our journals by means of suitable plagiarism detection tools.
 Submissions found to contain plagiarism, in whole or in part, will be rejected.
-Should plagiarism be discovered after publication, we follow the guidance outlined in the Corrections, Retractions, and Removals section of this statement.
+Should plagiarism be discovered after publication, we follow the guidance outlined in the Corrigenda, Retractions, and Expressions of Concern section of this statement.

 Thieme expects readers, reviewers, and editors to report any suspected plagiarism by contacting the relevant editor.